'Cowards die many times before their deaths; the valiant never taste of death but once.'—William Shakespeare

 'Captain Bailey, there is something that intrigues me about this case that I do not fully understand yet.
-Why, is this case called the “The riddle of the skull murders?'
+Why, is this case called 'The riddle of the skull murders?'
 I had enquired.

 His response was, 'Those foolish newspapers are to be blamed, for this Detective Crow.
 Ever since the first murder occurred, there was a pattern discovered, with the evidence left behind at the crime scene, a lone skull and a riddle.
 The intrepid editors of the newspapers have attached this silly notion of a satanic cult, behind the unbridled spree of murders in the city'.

 'I hope so sir!
-We here in London, shall assist you in whatever endeavour necessary to accomplish this immediate task', he answered.
+We here in London, shall assist you in whatever endeavour necessary to accomplish this immediate task'.

 'Who is it in the press that calls on me?
 I hear a tongue shriller than all the music!
 Beware the ides of March'.